Wildsong/arctic-monitor/README.md

 I don't like Redhat, so stage 2 of the Dockerfile uses Debian 11.
 The final image is smaller.
 I am sure it could go a lot smaller but I am done for today.
+Maybe someone could make it run in Alpine?

 ### Docker build

-Because of the licensing constraints I don't push this image up to Docker Hub.
+Because of the licensing constraints I don't push any image file up to Docker Hub.

 Make sure you've downloaded the tar.gz file, see Prerequisites.